-Carp fishing can be difficult during the winter but its not impossible to enjoy some success if you do the right things.
-If you want to up your catch rate and learn more about how to catch carp in winter including what boilies work best in winter and how to locate carp in cold weather than take a look at Ben Cooper’s five tips…
+If you want to up your catch rate and learn more about how to catch carp in winter including what boilies work best and how to locate the fish in cold weather, then scroll down for Ben’s top tips…

 “Carp fishing during the winter is obviously much harder but it doesn’t have to be” said Ben.
 I’ve had loads of big fish at this time of year, including a 34lb 2oz mirror this session and a 38lb 10oz carp on Christmas Eve last year to name just two.